neondatabase/website/content/docs/connect/connect-postgres-gui.md

 ## Connect to the database

 In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
-In PgAdmin example shown below, clicking **Save** establishes the database connection.
+In the pgAdmin example shown below, clicking **Save** establishes the database connection.

 ![Register - Server](./images/pgadmin4.png)